Rukario/Schande/README.md

     - Paranoids: h(E)lp
     - Braves: (I)nput
     - Pirates: open torrent (M)anager
-    - Leave it in background for HTML server if enabled
+    - Leave it in background for HTTP server if enabled

 Schande.bat can launch HTTP server for directory listing, armed with several "viewer" HTMLs
   - <a href="https://github.com/Rukario/Schande/raw/main/View.html">View.html</a> - Viewer (<a href="https://rukario.github.io/Schande/View.html">demo</a>, however not much to see here on GitHub)